syncfusion-content/wpf-docs/wpf/PropertyGrid/Description-attribute.md

 documentation: ug
 ---

-# Description of the Properties
+# Describes the Properties

 We can display the description about the property using the  Description panel which is placed on the bottom of the [PropertyGrid](https://www.syncfusion.com/wpf-ui-controls/propertygrid) control.
 Description panel visibility can be managed by [DescriptionPanelVisibility](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~DescriptionPanelVisibility.html) property .
 The default value of the `DescriptionPanelVisibility` is `Collapsed`.
 To display the Description panel, we should set `DescriptionPanelVisibility`  property value as `Visible` .

  We can change Description panel height by using the [DescriptionPanelHeight](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~DescriptionPanelHeight.html)  property.

-## Property Description using Attributes
+## Property Description using attributes

 We can give a meaningful description about the properties by using the [Description](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.descriptionattribute?view=netframework-4.8) attribute and [Display](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.displayattribute?view=netframework-4.8) attribute's [Description](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.displayattribute.description?view=netframework-4.8) field.
 This description will be displayed in `PropertyGrid` Description panel while focusing the property or its value editor.